apigee/istio-mixer-adapter/README.md

     repeat 10 curl http://${GATEWAY_URL}/hello -H "x-api-key: {your consumer key}"

-Either way, you should see successful calls then failures that look like this:
+Either way, you should see some successful calls... followed by failures that look like this:

     RESOURCE_EXHAUSTED:apigee-handler.apigee.istio-system:quota exceeded

-(Oh, did you see mixed successes and failures?
+(Did you see mixed successes and failures?
 That's OK!
 The Quota system is designed to have very low latency for your requests, so it uses a cache that is _eventually consistent_ with the remote server.
-Client requests don't wait for the server to respond and you could even have inconsistent results for a second or two, but it will be worked out fairly quickly and nobody has to wait in the meantime.)
+Client requests don't wait for the server to respond and you might have inconsistent results for a second or two, but it will be worked out fairly quickly and nobody has to wait in the meantime.)